upgrad-edu/CRM-Application--FSD-Bootcamp/README.md

 # CRM-Application--FSD-Bootcamp
-This repository contains the code base of CRM  application yo are going to learn in Server Side Development course
+This repository contains the code base of CRM  application you are going to learn in Server Side Development course